Home Cocktails Ordinary Drink White Lady

 White Lady Variations

-White Lady with Egg White This variation adds egg white to the mix, resulting in a creamier texture and a frothy top.
-Swap: Add 1 egg white to the original recipe.
+White Lady with Egg White This variation adds egg white to create a frothy texture and a smoother mouthfeel.
+Swap: Add 1 egg white to the shaker before shaking.

-Lavender White Lady In this version, lavender syrup is added for a floral twist, enhancing the cocktail's aroma and flavor.
-Swap: Replace triple sec with lavender syrup.
+Lavender White Lady Incorporates lavender syrup for a floral twist on the classic recipe.
+Swap: Replace 1cl of triple sec with lavender syrup.

 Pairs Well With